Twitch (service): Extremism

 In April 2021, it was reported that Twitch was providing a financial lifeline to extremists such as QAnon adherents and far-right influencers.
 Another report in August and September 2021, by the Institute of Strategic Dialogue also identified Twitch as a platform where far right extremists run rampant.
 Clips from far-right extremists, such as 'Omegle Redpilling' become quite popular before they are removed from the platform and in some cases, are not removed at all according to ISD.

-In the wake of the Hamas-led attack on Israel on October 7, 2023, Twitch restricted creation of new accounts with confirmation from Israel and Palestine.
-According to a public statement made by Twitch, this was done to prevent streaming "graphic material related to the attack and to protect the safety of users", then had inadvertently forgot to remove this ban in the following months.
-After some complaints that it was engaging in antisemitism, Twitch reverted the block in October 2024, apologizing for their oversight in removing the block and stating it was a "unacceptable miss".
+In 2024, it was reported that new Twitch account sign‑ups from Israeli IP addresses had been blocked for an extended period.
+In public posts that month, Twitch claimed it had temporarily disabled email‑verified sign‑ups in Israel after the October 7, 2023 attacks to prevent graphic content, and further stated the block was inadvertently left in place, calling this an "unacceptable miss."
+Twitch also asserted phone verification remained available, a point disputed by many users.
+The restriction was lifted in October 2024.